Skip to contents

 Example: Get 14-, 90-, and 180- day readmission.

 Note: Large readmission windows can lead to the exclusion of a high percentage of encounters at the end of the data availability timeline.
 This is because the function can only calculate readmissions for patients whose index encounter was prior to the buffer period.
 The buffer period depends on the length of the readmission window (e.g., 14/90/180 days) + an additional 30 days (see Section 1.2.2).
 Therefore, the buffer period is longer for large readmission windows, which can lead to the exclusion of many patients.
-This is especially problematic if the cohort of interest is towards the end of the data availability timeline (e.g., 2021-2022 data).
+This is especially problematic if the cohort of interest focuses on the most recent data available in GEMINI (e.g., last year of available data).

 Running readmission function with restricted_cohort

-You can run the readmission function on a subset of the DB providing an optional restricted_cohort input.
-There are 2 main reasons to restrict the cohort:
+You can run the readmission function on a subset of encounters in the GEMINI database by providing an optional restricted_cohort input.

 Important: Running the readmission function with restricted_cohort means that only the encounters included in the restricted cohort will be used to derive episodes of care and readmissions.
 All other encounters are excluded from all computations.